 - Remotely monitor its power system to maintain availability for HIPAA compliance

-- Identify energy-efficiency opportunities through real-time and historical power data
+- Identify energy-efficiency opportunities through realtime and historical power data

 - Enhance heat containment at the rack level to reduce cooling costs and extend equipment life

-And Zenium can quickly and easily expand its power protection system with inherent scalability while maintaining the health of each back-up power system with assistance from Eaton service technicians.
+And, Zenium can quickly and easily expand its power protection system with inherent scalability while maintaining the health of each backup power system with assistance from Eaton service technicians.

-Through a global business footprint and products compliant with global industry standards, Eaton's data centre engineers and professionals are accessible and networked around the world to share local experience and responsive support, improving uptime and reducing costs.
+Through a global business footprint and products compliant with global industry standards, Eaton's data center engineers and professionals are accessible and networked around the world to share local experience and responsive support, improving uptime and reducing costs.